 Research (8) from the Newcastle Fertility Centre at Life, suggests that up to the age of 45, a man’s age is less important than his sperm quality, suggesting lifestyle factors are worth paying close attention to.

 See also my research article below on the positively helpful effects of walnuts.

 Returning to our main topic then, I will gather all of the information gained from interview, and will formulate a treatment plan for either or both of you.
 Lifestyle advice may involve diet, exercise, more rest etc. You should bear in mind that I always recommend that both of you consume no alcohol and stop smoking.
-I will then usually suggest a fixed number of fertility acupuncture treatments followed by a review.
+I will then usually suggest a fixed number of fertility acupuncture sessions followed by a review.